EyeCon/therapist/README.rst

 This is therapist.
 There are many argument parsers like it, but this one is mine.
 Which one you prefer is likely a matter of taste.
 If you want to explore alternatives, you might like to look at:

 - parseopt_ - for if you like to parse your args as they are flung at you, old school style
-- `nim-argparse`_ - looks nice, but heavy use of macros, which makes it a little too magic for my tastes
+- `nim-argparse`_ - looks nice, but heavy use of macros, which makes it a little too magic for me
-- `docopt.nim`_ - you get to craft your help message, but how you use the results (and what the spec actually means) has always felt inscrutable to me.
+- `docopt.nim`_ - you get to craft your help message, but how you use the results (and indeed what the spec actually means) has always felt inscrutable to me
+- cligen_ - *the* fastest way to generate a commandline parser if you already have the function you want (think argh_ from python for nim).
+More complex use cases look a bit less elegant to my eyes, but you're still going to be winning the code golf competition

 .. _bitbucket: https://bitbucket.org/maxgrenderjones/therapist
 .. _parseopt: https://nim-lang.org/docs/parseopt.html